DrafProject/elmada/README.md

 ## Time zones

-The data is in local time since the [Draf Project] focuses on the modeling of individual energy hubs.
+The data is in local time since the [Draf Project] focuses on the modeling of individual local energy hubs.
 Standard time is used i.e. daylight saving time is ignored.
 Also see [this table](https://github.com/DrafProject/marginal-emission-factors/blob/main/README.md#time-zones) of the time zones used.